1895 to 1905 - From push bike fanatics to motorcycle madness

 In December 1990, they decided on Volkswagen and a joint venture began the following year. ŠKODA became the fourth brand in the Volkswagen group, alongside Volkswagen, Audi and Seat.
 Since then, ŠKODA has gone from strength to strength, manufacturing not only many excellent cars but many happy drivers.

-We are Northern Irelands biggest ŠKODA dealer and recent UK number 1 for Sales winner at this years Retailer of the Year Awards.
-We have a well-established sales team at our dealerships in Belfast and North Down, who will be able to help you choose the right Skoda for you, alongside taking you out for a test drive in the vehicle of your choosing.
-We offer very competitive finance deals and always aim to provide you with value for money and a complete service from our friendly team.
+We are Northern Irelands biggest ŠKODA dealer and recent UK number 1 for Sales winner at this year’s Retailer of the Year Awards.
+Our highly trained and friendly sales team, make purchasing your new vehicle as easy as possible.
+From helping you choose the right Skoda for you, alongside taking you out for a test drive in the vehicle of your choosing.
+We offer very competitive finance deals and always aim to provide you with value for money.
+As well as, our expert technicians and service team who take the utmost care of your vehicle and ensure you are back on the road as quickly as possible.
+Explore our SKODA Section for detailed information on all our SKODA vehicles and services, not to mention our exceptional Approved Used Car Range.

-Come and experience SKODA for yourself, at Mervyn Stewart located on Boucher Crescent and Greenway, Conlig and you could be driving away in one of our Fantastic SKODA Citigo, Fabia, Rapid, Rapid Spaceback, Octavia, Superb, Karoq and Kodiaq.
+Come and experience SKODA for yourself, at Mervyn Stewart located on Boucher Crescent and Greenway, Conlig (between the Bangor and Ards Carriageway) and you could be driving away in one of our Fantastic SKODA Citigo, Fabia, Rapid, Rapid Spaceback, Octavia, Superb, Karoq and Kodiaq.